moneytree/sumologic-client/README.md

 # sumologic-client

-A JavaScript client for SumoLogic APIs.
+A JavaScript client for Sumo Logic APIs.

 ## Requirements

-This library requires **NodeJS 10+** as it uses async iterators to stream chunks of data from Sumologic backend (see example below).
+This library requires **NodeJS 10+** as it uses async iterators to stream chunks of data from Sumo Logic backend (see example below).

 ## Features

 Only Search Job API is supported at the moment.
 Supported features:

--   Streams search results as they are gathered by Sumologic backend.
+-   Streams search results as they are gathered by Sumo Logic backend.
 -   Notifies you of state changes on the backend ("Search started" → "Gathering results" → "Finished").
 -   Handles "too many requests", and other errors on the backend.
 -   Cleans up properly after search is done.